Faxanadus/TransTrans/README.md

 This app can combine a separate transcription app and translation app together, and display the output from both in yet another app or save to a log file, if needed.

 First, you will need to specify the source area for your transcribed text by clicking the 'Set Participant Output Area' button.
 A tooltip message under your mouse cursor will appear, showing which window the mouse is hovering over.
 Up to nine participant output areas can be set, all potentially from different applications.
 Click on the area where the text will be shown and the title of the window will be updated.
-If this app can grab text directly from that text area the name of the text area will be shown after a the window title and a forward slash.
+If this app can grab text directly from that text area the name of the text area will be shown after the window title and a forward slash.
 For example: "Notepad / Edit1" where "Edit1" is the name of the text area.

 If the text cannot be grabbed from directly from memory, a manual function will be used that sends mouse or keyboard commands and uses your copy/paste clipboard to grab the text.
 These manual methods are slower, and will pause when necessary to avoid interrupting your own keyboard or mouse usage.